 Shit just got real—or will get real for sure.

-You usually think that there are two ways to solve a problem, or state something that bothers you.
+You usually think that there are two ways to solve a problem or state something that bothers you.
 Okay, maybe three.
-The one is politely; with a lot of explaining.
-The second is sharply, stating the freaking red line is crossed.
+The one is polite; with a lot of explaining.
+The second is sharply stating the freaking red line is crossed.
 The third one is stomping your feet like a child, screaming and yelling.

 Shit.
 That’s what happens.